 Paper in edited collection.

-1. (in preparation) A powerful new anomalous monism.
+1. (forthcoming) A powerful new anomalous monism.
 To appear in M. Guta (ed.)
 Ontology and Consciousness.
 (Routledge).

 1. (forthcoming) Review of “From the Knowledge Argument to Mental Substance: Resurrecting the Mind.”
 Howard Robinson.
 Times Literary Supplement.